NexGenCloud/hyperstack-sdk-javascript/docs/SnapshotsApi.md

 - **Accept**: application/json

-## getSnapshots
+## retrievesAListOfSnapshots

-> Snapshots getSnapshots(opts)
+> Snapshots retrievesAListOfSnapshots(opts)

 Retrieve list of snapshots with pagination

-Retrieves a list of snapshot, providing details such as snapshot name, timestamp, VM ID, and other relevant information.
+Retrieves a list of snapshots, providing details such as snapshot name, timestamp, VM ID, and other relevant information.

 ### Example